 The front tripod bearing should be inspected on a regular basis and at lease every 250 hours along with the panhard rod.
+Weekly greasing is essential

 The only maintenance on the rear being the regular greasing of the swinging arm bushes and the removal of the mud and stones, which accumulate on top of the swinging arm frame.
 Should this accumulation be allowed to dry then the rear suspension system will become inoperative.